Some of us go on vacation to get away from technology - and that's

 This should work for basic translation - however,

-features like translating text in a camera image or spoken speech will
+not all features like spoken speech will

 Newer and less well-known - also from Google - is Google Trips.
 It's